Dx724/Lantern-Display/README.md

 To start the lantern display, run `processing-java --sketch=LanternDisplay --run` from the root directory.
 If `processing-java` is not on your path, replace it within the command with the full path to `processing-java`.

 To start the NeoPixel component of the display, change into the `/StockLight` directory and run `sudo python3 stock_light.py`.
 Note that `sudo` is necessary in order to allow the program to communicate with the NeoPixels.

+Upon startup, the lights will shine yellow to indicate the device is waiting for an internet connection.
+Once connected, the lights will change to blue, indicating data collection is ongoing.
+A minute later, the LEDs should update to reflect the changing prices.

 ## Run on boot
 `systemd` is required to configure your Raspberry Pi to run these programs upon startup.